martinSter/active-querying/README.md

 # Active Querying Approach to Epidemic Source Detection on Contact Networks

 Our implementation is heavily based on fast C code for static networks originally written by Petter Holme (thanks!).
-The code can be found here: https://github.com/pholme/sir.
+His code can be found here: https://github.com/pholme/sir.

-The code can be compiled and run as follows:
+Our code can be compiled and run as follows:
 1. Create a directory *o* for the object files and a directory *output* for the output files.
 2. Type `make` to compile with gcc.
 3. Then run the code with `./run data/er_n100.csv 0.67 5634706295969658060`.